 Focus Objectives Rationale for action Carbon & energy Reduce absolute Scope 1 & 2 carbon emissions by 30% in 2015 and 50% in 2020 from a 2005 baseline.
 Contributes to the HEFCE sector carbon reduction target; supports Plan 415i, reducing operating costs.
-Wests & requeling Reduce absolute total waste by 5% in 2017 and 10% in 2020 against a 2010 baseline.
-Improves resource efficiency; demonstrates best practice to sta Waste & recycling Increase segregated waste reused or recycled to 50% of waste produced in 2015 and 75% in 2020. and students; supports Plan 415i, reducing costs.
+Waste & recyclingReduce absolute total waste by 5% in 2017 and 10% in 2020 against a 2010 baseline.Ir d d aIncrease segregated waste reused or recycled to 50% of waste produced in Improves resource efficiency; demonstrates best practice to staff and students; supports Plan 415i, educing costs.
 Travel Reduce staff commuting in a single occupancy car by 10% in 2017 from a 2012 baseline.
 ACHIEVED for "All Commuters" but not for Staff Reduces local road congestion; travel emissions and supports Plan 415i.
-Water, Reduce Cranfield campus water consumption by 30% by 2020 from a 2009 baseline.
-Maintains legal compliance and emissions & discharges Discharge treated effluent from the sewage works, which is on average 50% below permitted consent levels for ammonia, biochemical oxygen demand and suspended solids by 2017. supports Plan 415i, reducing operating costs and demonstrates best practice to staff and students.
-Sustainable buildings Achieve BREEAM Excellent for new buildings and all major refurbishments from 2012.
-Supports carbon reduction and resource efficiency and Plan 415i, reducing operating costs and & infrastructure Develop "zero carbon" standard for University Buildings by 2014 demonstrating best practice to staff and students.
+Water Reduce Cranfield campus water consumption by 30% by 2020 from a 2009 baseline.
+Maintains legal compliance and emissions & discharges Discharge treated effluent from the sewage works, which is on average 50% below permitted consent levels for ammonia, biochemical oxygen demand and suspended solids by 2017. supports Plan 415i, reducing operating costs and demonstrates best practice to staff and students. and suspended solids by 2017.
+Sustainable buildings & infrastructure Supports carbon reduction and resource efficiency and Plan 415i, reducing operating costs and demonstrating best practice to staff and students.